 Temples and historic sights aren’t very expensive in Japan typically.
 Skip shopping and spend time seeing cultural sights or experiencing the beautiful gardens and public parks around Japan.
 The natural wonders here are priceless (and cost less).

-If you like to have some drinks while traveling, there are vending machines EVERYWHERE in Japan that have a selection of beer and other alcoholic drinks.
+If you like to have some drinks while travelling, there are vending machines EVERYWHERE in Japan that have a selection of beer and other alcoholic drinks.
 Opt for a few drinks from the machines to supplement drinking in bars, where drinks are almost 3 times the cost.

 Take Public Transit

 The metro is a great and cost-effective way to get around major cities.
-Grab a metro map and use the colored lines and stop numbers to navigate your way around.
+Grab a metro map and use the coloured lines and stop numbers to navigate your way around.
 It’s quite easy, and public transit in Japan is clean and safe.
 Taxis are very expensive and should be avoided where possible.
 If going out late, or to enjoy the nightlife in an area far from your accommodation, try to stay up until the next metro starts running instead of taking a taxi across town.
 Transit runs both very late and very early in major cities.

 Japan is a great country to visit!
 Even on a budget its easy to enjoy the country and its incredible culture.
 Have fun exploring and safe travels.